-Language Codes are found on the Language Codes tab in the Country & Language Codes - App L& J spreadsheet (which was updated to remove the Country Codes tab, as well as unused languages) on the Pennsylvania Department of Education > Data and Reporting > PIMS > Manuals and Calendar page.
+Language Codes are found on the Language Codes - Appendix J spreadsheet on the Pennsylvania Department of Education > Data and Reporting > PIMS > Manuals and Calendar page.

 Use the NCES language code.
 A language can have multiple names, depending on the local dialect that is spoken.
 The list mentioned above contains only the NCES standard language names, not any local variants.